 Getting Projects Completed Before the Holidays with the 25 Priorities Kanban Board

-Many of you feel the pressure of having a line manager and their demands sometimes add to the pressure you already have.
+Many of you feel the pressure of having a line manager, and their demands sometimes add to the pressure you already have.
 Let alone all the reminders you constantly receive from machines like Jira to work on your 267 unanswered tickets and 754 unanswered emails.

-I also wanted to share a few topics I observe in coaching conversations and give you a method for dealing with them playfully.
+Being “busy” is not the same as being “productive”; therefore, I wanted to share a method that has helped me feel a sense of accomplishment over the last few years, especially before the holidays.
+I also wanted to share a few topics I observe in coaching conversations and provide you with a method for addressing them playfully.
 You can also involve your family in this activity because “Family Success is a Team Sport.”

 1 – Oil the Perpetual Machine